-One of the most frequent requests marketing receives from sales is for new collateral.
-It seems like a new objection is encountered or new use case identified, additional flyers or ebooks are necessary.
+One of the most frequent requests that the marketing team receives from the sales team is for new collateral.
+It seems like whenever a new objection is encountered or new use-case identified, additional flyers or ebooks are requested.
 Needless to say, a growing company’s collateral can quickly become unorganized and disjointed.
-In order to maintain a streamlined collateral process, consider the following guidelines:
+In order to maintain structure, consider the following guidelines:

 1. Define an owner: Product Marketing

 The ideal owner for collateral is the Product Marketing Manager (PMM).
-As part of their role, they should be regularly listening to sales calls, interviewing customers and crafting the company’s messaging and positioning story.
+They should be listening to sales calls, interviewing customers and crafting the company’s messaging and positioning story.
 While many stakeholders will be pushing for different collateral items, the PMM needs to act as the central hub, prioritizing the collateral roadmap.

 1. Start with highs and lows